Jake Burger Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 5.48 team ERA ranks 27th across all league pitching staffs.
+- The Phillies have the 26th-ranked team ERA among all league pitching staffs (5.28).

+- Phillies pitchers combine to surrender 18 home runs (one per game), the 10th-fewest in the league.

-- Wheeler (0-1) gets the starting nod for the Phillies in his fourth start of the season.
-He's put together a 4.02 ERA in 15 2/3 innings pitched, with 18 strikeouts.
+- Walker (1-1) gets the starting nod for the Phillies in his fourth start of the season.
+He's put together a 4.20 ERA in 15 2/3 innings pitched, with 14 strikeouts.

-- The righty's last appearance came on Wednesday against the Miami Marlins, when he tossed six innings, surrendering one earned run while giving up three hits.
+- In his most recent outing on Friday against the Cincinnati Reds, the right-hander tossed six innings, allowing one earned run while surrendering four hits.

-- The 32-year-old has amassed an ERA of 4.02, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .250 against him.
+- The 30-year-old has put up a 4.20 ERA and 8.4 strikeouts per nine innings across three games this season, while allowing a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.